philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 As frames of unreliable streams may not be retransmitted, the loss of a frame indicating the end of a stream may introduce zombie streams.

+A final protocol MUST make sure that either such a zombie state does not occur (as the proposals in {{app_ind}} and {{str_ind}} do) or include a mechanism to clean up zombie streams, e.g. by using a window of active unreliable stream ids.

 Stream ID 0x0
 -------------